Part of the Accessibility audit

 How do I know if an SVG is decorative?

-Ask: if this SVG were removed, would any information be lost?
-If the answer is no (it is purely visual, or the text next to it says the same thing), it is decorative.
+Ask: if this SVG were gone, would any info be lost?
+If the answer is no (it is purely visual, or the text next to it says the same thing), it is just for show.
 Add aria-hidden='true' to hide it from screen readers.

 Should I use title or aria-label?

-Both work. aria-label is simpler (one attribute on the SVG element).
-Title requires a child element and works best when paired with role='img'.
-Use whichever fits your workflow.
-For the broadest screen reader support, use both.
+Both work. aria-label is simpler (one field on the SVG tag).
+Title needs a child tag and works best when paired with role='img'.
+Use whichever fits your flow.
+For the widest screen reader support, use both.

 Do SVGs used as CSS background images need names?

-No. CSS background images are not part of the accessibility tree and are invisible to screen readers.
-Only inline SVGs in your HTML need accessible names.
+No. CSS background shots are not part of the access tree and are hidden from screen readers.
+Only inline SVGs in your HTML need names.

 Can I check SVG names without signing up?

 Yes.
-The free audit checks SVG accessible names in a full seven-category scan.
+The free audit checks SVG names in a full seven-part scan.
 No signup needed.

 Check your SVG labels now